What does organic mean and why choose it?

-Organic is a virtuous circle.
-It regenerates the soil that feeds you.
-It sustains and encourages the wildlife and insects that support our living world.
-It produces food without the harmful chemicals that affect us and our planet.
-It’s this idea of a benevolent cycle of goodness that make organic principles so special to us.
+Organic farming is a way of producing healthy crops whilst caring for the land and the environment in which they grow.
+It relies on looking after the soil and therefore not only maintains a healthy ecosystem, but also captures carbon.
+It sustains and encourages the wildlife and the insects that support our living world.
+It produces food without harmful chemicals that negatively affect us and our planet.

 At its heart, organic means working with nature, not against it.